g-uva/GreenDIGIT-CIM/README.md

   After successful login, users receive a JWT token.
 This token must be included as a Bearer token in the Authorisation header for all subsequent API requests.

 ### API Endpoints
 We use [FastAPI](https://fastapi.tiangolo.com/)—a simple Python RESTful API server, that follows the OpenAPI standards.
-Therefore, it also serves all teh specifications as you would expect from any OpenAPI server (e.g., if you access `/docs` or `/redocs` you should see all HTTP Request methods).
+Therefore, it also serves all the specifications as you would expect from any OpenAPI server (e.g., if you access `/docs` or `/redocs` you should see all HTTP Request methods).

 - **`POST /login`**
   Accepts email and password (form data).
 On first login, sets the password; on subsequent logins, authenticates the user and returns a JWT token.